-We call it the most wonderful time of the year, but for pets it can be stressful, confusing or even dangerous.
-Most pets are creatures of habit — when they eat, where they rest, when they play or need to go outside.
+We call it the most wonderful time of the year, but for pets, it can be stressful, confusing or even dangerous.
+Most pets are creatures of habit – when they eat, where they rest when they play or need to go outside.
 Then we add holiday chaos to their worlds in the form of decorations, a steady stream of new people coming and going, and all sorts of interesting foods to sniff.
 So much holiday spirit can put them off their game.
+And if that does happen and they get into something they shouldn’t, you need to contact a 24-hour emergency vet to see to them as soon as possible.

 Keep your pets happy and safe all season long with these simple tips: